avijeett007/knouvapp/README.md

 - 🐳 **Docker Ready**: Containerized deployment for easy scaling
 - 🔧 **Environment Optimized**: Pre-configured for optimal performance

+---

+## 🚀 **Scale Your Voice AI Business**

+> **Building a Voice Agent is one thing, but selling the agent under your own brand is a different challenge.**

+If you want to take this to the next level and start selling Voice AI Agents whether self-hosted or from another provider like VAPI, Retell, or Ultravox, check out **[Knotie AI Pro](https://knotie-ai.pro)**.

+### 🎯 **Made for agencies to scale up the Voice AI Business**
+Knotie AI Pro provides the tools and infrastructure you need to commercialize and scale your voice AI solutions.

+---

 ## 🏗️ Architecture

 ```